 Assessment is integral to high quality teaching and learning.
 It helps us to ensure that our teaching is appropriate and that learners are making expected progress.
 We also use the outcomes of assessment to check and support our teaching standards and help us improve.
 Children are assessed regularly in class, teachers assess where the children are with our stages of learning daily.
-Children will stay on stage 2 (practise and consolidation) if they are not secure within an objective.
-If children are confident with the practise and consolidation stage they will move on to problem solving and then through the rest of the stages.
+Children will stay on stage 2 (fluency) if they are not secure within an objective.
+If children are confident with the fluency stage they will move on to problem solving and then through the rest of the stages.